scitags/flowd-go/rpms/glowd.1.md

 `run`

-:   Run the glowd daemon.
+:   Run the flowd-go daemon.

 # PLUGINS
 This section lists the configuration options available for each of the provided plugins.
 For a deeper explanation please